james-yf/Uni/cs2521/Notes/Makefiles.md

 ` gcc -S source.c ` Outputs an assembly language file with the translated instructions

-> produces a `.o` file
+> produces an assembly language file, such as `.s`

-3. Assembly: The assembler **converts the assembly language file into machine code** and produces an object file `.o`.
+3. Assembly: The assembler **converts the assembly language file into machine code**.

+> produces an object file `.o`

-- Although compilation and assembly are considered distinct steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
+Although compilation and assembly are considered distinct steps, the `-c` flag tells the compiler to compile the source code and      assemble it into an object file `.o`.
 We don't have to handle the two steps separately.
+This is why an assembly language file is not produced during compilation.

 4. Linking: The linker's primary job is to combine multiple object files (and possibly libraries) into a single executable.